VisiCool/Kube-project/Documents/TLS-Certificate.md

 #### CA for Kubernetes

-The following certificates are issued by the Kubernetes Certificate Authority (CA) for various clients and servers:
+The following certificates are issued by the "Kubernetes-CA" Certificate Authority (CA) for various clients and servers:

 - *Client Certificates*:
   - admin.crt, admin.key → Kube API Server